RikuVan/redux-machine-middleware/README.md

             to: 'RUNNING'
           }
         ],
-        // if IDLE transitions with transtionTo, this hook will be called
+        // if 'IDLE' transitions via a transtionTo action, this hook will be called
         after: ({getState, dispatch, action}) => announceShutdown(action)
-      }
+      },
+      validTransitions: ['RUNNING']
     ]
   }
 }